NisugaJ/NisugaJ/README.md

 ### Hi there 👋😀, I'm Nisuga.
 A Software Engineer with nearly _2 years of industry experience_.
-### Also a final year undergraduate at SLIIT, Malabe, Sri Lanka( in Department of Computer Science and Software Engineering)

 - 🌱 I’m currently learning **Django, Angular, PL/SQL**